-When an employee dies, it naturally causes high levels of stress amongst the staff and there is obvious disruption to the workplace so it is necessary to have an appropriate strategy in place to deal with this issue should it arise.
+When an employee dies at work, it causes high levels of upset amongst the staff.
+There can be disruption to the workplace, and action that should be taken in the event of such a sad event.
+It’s a good idea to have an appropriate strategy in place to deal with this issue should it arise.
+This will make the event much less upsetting for all parties involved.

-There are many practical issues to tackle such as informing staff and possibly the next of kin, ensuring the employee’s dependants receive any outstanding payments and dealing with tax and national insurance.
+There are many practical issues to tackle such as informing staff and possibly the next of kin.
+It’s imporant to make sure the employee’s family receive any outstanding payments.
+Dealing with tax and national insurance should be done efficiently too to lessen the burden on the family of the deceased.
 Coverage of the employee’s job will also need to be arranged.

-If the death is work related, the employer will also have certain health and safety obligations to fulfil.
+If the death is work related, the employer will also have health and safety obligations to carry out.

-The Legal Implications Should an Employee Die Whilst at Work
+Legal Implications if an Employee Dies at Work

 The death of an employee whilst at work is one of the most difficult things an employer will ever have to deal with.
-It may occur as the result of an accident, industrial disease, Violence, natural causes or stress related causes.
+It may occur as the result of an accident, industrial disease, violence at work, or as a result of the employee falling ill.

 If the employee dies as a result of an accident at work, you should firstly call the emergency services but do not move the body before they arrive.
 You must also report the death immediately to the health and safety authorities.
 Within 10 days you must follow this up by sending them a completed accident report form.
 An investigation will then be carried out to determine the circumstances which led up to the death.